pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/s3gateway/deploy-s3gateway-sidecar.md

 preserved.

 * The `glob` field in the pipeline spec should not be specified.
-The glob pattern is explicitly set to `\` and all files are processed as a single datum.
+The glob pattern is automatically set to `\` and all files are processed as a single datum.
 In this configuration, already processed datums are not skipped which could be a performance consideration for some deployments.

+* Join and union inputs are not supported, but you can create union or specify an individual input.

-* You can create a single or a cross input.
-Join and union inputs are not supported.
-However, if you combine an S3-enabled input with a non-S3 input, you can specify a glob pattern for the latter.
+While you cannot create a join, you can create a union of an S3-enabled input with a non-S3 input.
+For a non-S3 input you can still specify a glob pattern.

 ## Expose a Pipeline through an S3 Gateway in a Sidecar